Why the Gulbenkian is one of Lisbon’s highlights

 If it isn’t picnic weather or you’d rather have someone else prepare your food, try one of the Gulbenkian’s eateries.
 At least one new café has opened up in the gardens since my last visit so if there are long queues for the café / restaurants in the art centre or museum buildings, take a short walk outside.
 Try to eat before 12.30 to avoid waiting for your food or a table as they get very busy at lunchtime.

 Tip: Like many museums and art galleries in Portugal, entry is free on Sundays.
 Otherwise, expect to pay between 4 and 8 euros depending on what you want to see.
+The Lisbon Card gives you a 20% discount if you have one.

 For more information about the Calouste Gulbenkian Foundation and its current activities and prices, check out the official website.